Anup8777/AutonomousReferee/README.md

 <!-- Feasibility Analysis -->
 ## Feasibility Studies
-In order to develop the autonomous referee system different technologies have been taken into consideration as follow:
+In order to develop the autonomous referee different technologies have been taken into consideration to create the Data to be implemented in the decision algorithm as follow:
-- Using simulation
+- Improve 2020 MSD simulation
 - Using Drone + Camera
-- Using surveillance cameras to record the match
+- Using surveillance cameras to record the match and create machine vision algorithm
 - Using TURTLE (Tech United soccer robots)

-For each of the above technology a feasibility study document has been prepared which can be found in: docs/[FeasibilityAnalysis](https://github.com/Anup8777/AutonomousReferee/tree/main/docs/FeasibilityAnalysis "FeasibilityAnalysis")
+For each of the above technology a feasibility study report has been prepared which can be found in: docs/[FeasibilityAnalysis](https://github.com/Anup8777/AutonomousReferee/tree/main/docs/FeasibilityAnalysis "FeasibilityAnalysis")

 ![image](https://user-images.githubusercontent.com/20322579/159932182-10ca3719-1516-491d-8192-d3656c5a316b.png)